AdrianVollmer/PowerHub/README.md

 ![PowerHub Webapp](https://github.com/AdrianVollmer/PowerHub/blob/master/img/powerhub-sharphound.png)

-During an engagement where you have a test client available, one of the first things you want to do is run PowerSploit.
-So you need to download the files, messing with endpoint protection, disable the execution policy, etc.
+During an engagement where you have a test client available, one of the first things you want to do is run SharpHound, Seatbelt, PowerUp, Invoke-PrivescCheck or PowerSploit.
+So you need to download the files, mess with endpoint protection, disable the execution policy, etc.
 PowerHub provides an (almost) one-click-solution for this.
 Oh, and you can also run arbitrary binaries (PE and shell code) entirely in-memory using PowerSploit's modules, which is sometimes useful to bypass application